StevenTammen/StevenTammen.github.io/pages/vests.md

 Another option: [Vintage Vest](https://www.somelikeitholy.com/lightweight-grey-black-herringbone-four-pocket-waistcoat-p-202.html)

-I haven't found anything particularly close to what I think is optimal, but these appear are the best I know of.
+I haven't found anything particularly close to what I think is optimal, but these are the best I know of.

 ## Vests and Concealed Carry